How the environment raises an intelligent child - Neuroarchitecture and child development

 6. Neurodiversity and inclusive architecture

-• Environment as a brain sculptor: sensory stimuli, stress levels, and physical activity directly alter brain structure (neurogenesis, synaptic pruning).
+• Environment as a brain sculptor: Sensory stimuli, stress levels, and physical activity directly alter brain structure (neurogenesis, synaptic pruning).

 • Neuroinclusion: Design that is good for a child with autism (acoustic comfort, visual calm) is good for all children.